Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Related Work

 The objective of attribute-missing graph imputation is to enable effective learning when node attributes are partially or entirely absent.
 Existing approaches can be broadly categorized into two classes.
 (1) GCN-variant Models, directly operate on attribute-incomplete graphs and recover missing features during training.
 These methods typically extend Graph Convolutional Networks (GCNs) \cite{kipf2016semi,10158394,10634240,9272360} to handle incomplete attributes.
 For example, the Structural Attribute Transformer (SAT) \cite{chen2020learning} models the joint distribution of graph structure and node features via distributional learning.
-GCNMF \cite{taguchi2021graph} integrates a Gaussian mixture model to address missing features, while PaGNN \cite{jiang2020incomplete} proposes a partial message-passing scheme using only available attributes.
-Although effective in semi-supervised settings, these methods rely on label, limiting their applicability in unsupervised tasks such as graph clustering.
-(2) Feature Imputation Methods, reconstructs missing attributes prior to learning, without relying on parameterized encoders or training.\cite{jin2022amer, yin2022dynamic,yoo2022accurate} A classical method is label propagation (LP) \cite{xiaojin2002learning,meng2024deep}, which infers unknown labels by diffusing known ones, but it requires label and is unsuitable for clustering.
-To overcome this limitation, recent methods such as Feature Propagation (FP) \cite{rossi2022unreasonable,zhang2023investigating} and Pseudo-Confidence Feature Imputation (PCFI) \cite{um2023confidence} leverage graph topology to recover missing features.
+GCNMF \cite{taguchi2021graph} integrates a Gaussian mixture model to address missing features, while PaGNN \cite{jiang2020incomplete} proposes a partial MP scheme using only available attributes.
+(2) Feature Imputation Methods, reconstructs missing attributes prior to learning, without relying on parameterized encoders or training \cite{jin2022amer, yoo2022accurate}.
+A classical method is label propagation (LP) \cite{xiaojin2002learning}, which infers unknown labels by diffusing known ones, but it requires labels and is unsuitable for clustering.
+To overcome this limitation, recent methods such as Feature Propagation (FP) \cite{rossi2022unreasonable} and Pseudo-Confidence Feature Imputation (PCFI) \cite{um2023confidence} leverage graph topology to recover missing features.
 FP performs feature diffusion, while PCFI assigns confidence scores to each imputed feature.
-However, these methods typically adopt a uniform imputation strategy, overlooking variations in neighborhood completeness, which can lead to unreliable imputations for nodes with sparse known neighbors and thus degrade clustering performance.